spencerbbrian/portfolio/AWS/etl-pipeline/README.md

-# ETL Pipeline with AWS RDS and Python
+# ETL Pipeline with AWS RDS, S3 and Python

 ## Project Overview
 This project demonstrates how to create an ETL pipeline that interacts with a PostgreSQL database hosted on AWS RDS.
 The pipeline connects to the database, creates a table, and stores sample data.
 This is a basic example meant to help you understand how to work with AWS services, PostgreSQL, and Python.